Tesla's China-made vehicle sales surge 29% in May - auto association

 In April, it sold 25,845 China-made cars, down from 35,478 in March.

-Tesla's Model 3 sedans were the best-selling electric vehicles in the country before they were overtaken by a much cheaper micro EV made by the joint venture between General Motors (GM.N) and SAIC Motor (600104.SS).

-The U.S. company is also facing rising competition in China from conventional EV companies such as BYD (002594.SZ) and startups including Nio Inc (NIO.N), Xpeng Inc (XPEV.N).
+Tesla’s Model 3 sedans were the best-selling electric vehicles in the country before they were overtaken by a much cheaper micro EV made by the joint venture between General Motors and SAIC Motor.
+The U.S. company is also facing rising competition in China from conventional EV companies such as BYD and startups including Nio Inc, Xpeng Inc.

 CPCA said it expects China to sell 2.4 million electric, plug-in hybrid and hydrogen fuel cell passenger vehicles this year.